20 Clever Uses For Club Soda You’ll Wish You Knew Sooner

 Use club soda to make pancakes and waffles fluffier

 If you like your pancakes and waffles on the fluffy side, substitute club soda for the liquid called for in recipes.
-You’ll be amazed at how light and fluffy your breakfast treats turn out.
+You’ll be amazed at how light and fluffy your breakfast turns out.

 Give your plants a mineral bath

-Don’t throw out that left over club soda—use it to water your indoor and outdoor plants.
+Don’t throw out that club soda after it’s gone flat—use it to water your indoor and outdoor plants.
 The minerals in the soda water help green plants grow.
 For maximum benefit, try to water your plants with club soda about once a week.

-Don’t miss these other genius gardening hacks you’ll wish you knew sooner.
+Here are more genius gardening tips you’ll wish you knew sooner.

 Make light work of shucking oysters